 A Shop Through the Adelaide Central Market

 When we get back to Adelaide about 5:30 and the day is still warm.
-We go exploring in the opposite direction from the day before and discover the Adelaide Central Market, a sort of St. Lawrence Market on steroids.
+We go exploring in the opposite direction of the day before and discover the Adelaide Central Market, a sort of St. Lawrence Market on steroids.
 The abundance of high summer in an agricultural region is apparent everywhere.
 We are both surprised and somewhat overwhelmed by the many shoppers there on a Friday evening at 7:30.
 And there are restaurants everywhere.
-We spend an hour reading menus and salivating, before deciding on one for dinner, Lime & Lemon Thai Café.
+We spend at least hour reading menus and salivating, before deciding on one for dinner, Lime & Lemon Thai Café.
 The food is sublime, the service perfect and just enough bustle to keep you interested in what is going on in the room and on the street.
 All the restaurants, markets, and malls are all fully open here with a lovely midsummer breeze blowing through.
 No curtains hung at the front door to stop the January cold wind.
 We walk back out onto the street, which is vibrating with energy and people enjoying themselves, and try to decide where we’ll eat next – all the restaurants look worthwhile.

 The sun has gone down, and the temperature drops quickly in the dry air.
 We walk back to the hotel with a whole new perspective on Adelaide, as a vibrant and interesting city.
 Who knew?

 World Traveler, Writer, and Blogger, Co-Founder and Editor-in-Chief of the followsummer.com travel blog.
 A former Actor, current shower-singer, and non-hipster foodie.
 Loves his week-end house in St Marys, Ontario.
 Dad to Sophia, Ariel, and Hastings three of the best cats in the world.